-Can students The Academy join social, Greek affiliated organizations?
+Can students in ECHS or The Academy join social, Greek affiliated organizations?

 Yes.
 However, a student must still meet all the requirements set forth by the Greek organization they are seeking to join.

 Can a recognized student organization refuse to allow students in ECHS or The Academy to join their group?